If you want to learn how to make the best home fries I've got you! This easy side dish can be served at any meal.

 Actually, if you use a low starch variety like Yukon Gold you don't have to soak them.

-The secret is removing the starch AND using a light oil and high heat.
+The secret is removing the starch by soaking AND using a light oil and high heat.

 Here are more delicious side dishes to complement any meal.